rust-lang/rust-wiki-backup/Note-style-guide.md

 Trait naming?

 - trait examples: Copy, Owned, Const, Add, Sub, Num, Shr, Index, Encode, Decode, Reader, Writer, GenericPath
-- extension methods: XUtil?
-Prefer default methods
+- extension traits: XUtil?
+When do you prefer default methods to extensions?
-- avoid things with prefixes (able, etc). try to use transitive verbs, nouns, and then adjectives in that order
+- avoid words with suffixes (able, etc). try to use transitive verbs, nouns, and then adjectives in that order